CoinsManager/CoinsManager/docs/Contributions/2_git.rst

 .. image:: ../_static/git_pull_request_from_2.png

-Add a useless message to describe the feature that you want to merge, and press :guilabel:`Send pull request`.
-Congratulations, you sent your first contribution !
+Add a useful message to describe the feature you want to merge, and press :guilabel:`Send pull request`.
+Congratulations, you sent your first contribution!

 .. note::